Conservation Status: Near Threatened

 Scientific Name: Triaenodon Obesus

 The Whitetip Reef Shark is the most common shark species found at the Galapagos Islands.
 If you ever wanted to snorkel with sharks, then these small, calm and often inquisitive creatures make for the perfect opportunity.
 They are also frequently spotted from land, in shallow waters, for those who prefer not to share the same water as a shark.

-A single female Whitetip will often mate with as many as 5 males.
+Whitetip reef shark reproductive behavior is also interesting.
+A single female Whitetip will often mate with as many as 5 males at a time.
 Reproduction is viviparous, that is, the embryo develops inside the mother who after 10-12 months gestation period gives birth to between 1 to 5 shark pups.
-Each pup is born at around half a metre in length, large enough to already hunt independently and hide from other predator shark species until they grow larger.
+Each pup is born at around half a metre in length - large enough to already hunt independently and hide from other predator shark species until they grow larger.

 During the day White-tipped Reef Sharks are lazy and docile, but at night they transform into fierce and efficient hunters.
-They feed mostly on crustaceans, mollusks, small fish, and octopus, hunting among coral reefs where potential prey are plentiful.
+They are not impressive swimmers in open water, but come to the fore maneouvering in tight spaces around reefs.

 Like many shark species, White-tipped Reef Sharks are sensitive to vibrations.
 They sense struggling fish in nearby waters and hone in on their location to hunt.
 They also have large eyes, enabling them to see clearly in murky waters.

 • Whitetip Reef Sharks do not have any natural predators within the Archipelago, yet they are listed as a Near Threatened species.
 Their populations worldwide are declining because they live in shallow waters, making an easy target for fishermen using gill-nets and longline techniques.
 Fortunately, in the Galapagos Marine Reserve (GMR) they are a protected species, keeping Galapagos populations stable.